vishal-vaghasiya/interview-questions-ios/Swift.md

 ### Answer:
 The iOS Application Lifecycle describes
-the different states an app goes through
+The different states an app goes through
 from launch to termination.

 It is managed by `UIApplicationDelegate`.